WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrade from 2.x
 ~~~~~~~~~~~~~~~~

-If you are upgrading from 2.x release, always first upgrade to 3.0.1 and the
+If you are upgrading from 2.x release, always first upgrade to 3.0.1 and then
 continue upgrading in the 3.x series.
 Upgrades skipping this step are not
 supported and will break.

 .. seealso::